aashishkarn002/CellPaySDK/README.md

 - In @IBAction of Pay with CellPay Button call CellPay SDK LoginVC as

-#### MyFramework.performSegueToLoginVC(caller: self, requiredArgument: CellPayPaymentArguments(mobileNumber: "9843534280", merchantName: merchantName, paymentType: 1 or 2, price: amount, invoiceID: invoiceID),delegate:self)
+#### CellPayFramework.performSegueToLoginVC(caller: self, requiredArgument: CellPayPaymentArguments(mobileNumber: "9843534280", merchantName: merchantName, paymentType: 1 or 2, price: amount, invoiceID: invoiceID),delegate:self,isLive:bool)

 ### Note: Send 1 in paymentType if it is MemberPayment and 2 if it is SystemPayment.